 unhealthy relationship dynamics

-You can notice unhealthy relationship dynamics by noticing patterns of behavior in you and your partner.
+You can notice unhealthy relationship dynamics by noticing patterns of behavior in your relationship.
 Do the way you and your partner behave around each other often lead to arguments, conflict, and hurt feelings?
+Do you feel as though you are always fighting over issues that come up such as financial problems in marriage?

-You may have an unhealthy dynamic that is repeating toxic behavior patterns.
+You may have an unhealthy dynamic that is leading to toxic behavior patterns.
 Examples of behavioral patterns that occur in an unhealthy relationship dynamic include:

 1. Constant Criticism and Blame: When one or both partners engage in a pattern of continuously criticizing or blaming each other, it can erode trust and lead to feelings of inadequacy.